FDio/csit/docs/tag_documentation.rst

 CSIT TAGs Descriptions
 ======================

-Documentation for tags used to select and identify test cases.
+All CSIT test cases are labelled with Robot Framework tags used to allow for easy test case type identification, test case grouping and selection for execution.
+Following sections list currently used CSIT TAGs and their documentation.

 Topology TAGs
 -------------